 - Underlying health issues

 Most of all, a parrot will eat its own poop for nutrients.
 By doing so, it can gain additional vitamins and minerals that passed through the digestive system the first time around.
-This is a survival instinct that allows some parrots to ward off more serious illnesses.
+This is a survival instinct that allows some parrots to survive.

-After all, a parrot can die from malnutrition in a surprisingly short amount of time.
-Those trace few nutrients can help a parrot limp along until it discovers better food sources.
+A parrot can die from malnutrition in a short amount of time.
+Those trace few nutrients can enable a parrot to continue until it discovers superior food sources.

 Coprophagia in Parrots

-Of course, some birds intentionally eat their own feces on a regular basis.
-This can lead you to believe that your parrot is simply engaging in coprophagia.
-That is the scientific term for eating feces, also known as coprophagy.
-Some animals, such as rabbits and dogs, are also coprophagous.
+Some birds intentionally eat their own feces regularly, leading you to believe that your parrot is engaging in coprophagia.
+Some animals, such as rabbits and dogs, are coprophagous.

 However, parrots are not normally coprophagic animals.
 This is not a normal habit.
 Instead, they only resort to this in times of great need, when their body is not receiving the nutrients they require.